FREQUENTLY ASKED QUESTIONS

 A: Smoke (oil vapor) coming from a pump exhaust means you probably have an air leak.
 Remember, smoke out = air in.

-A: Test your vacuum pump by itself, before trying to vacuum test the complete system.
+A: Test your vacuum pumps by itself, before trying to vacuum test the complete system.
 This is most easily done by temporarily mounting a gauge directly on to the intake of the pump.
-This gives you best / most accurate idea of pump performance.
+This gives you the best / most accurate idea of pump performance.

-Q12: When should I be changing my pump oil?
+Q12: When should I be changing my vacuum pumps' oil?

-A: Check your pump oil for color, clarity, and level before starting your process and regularly during use.
+A: Check your vacuum pumps' oil for color, clarity, and level before starting your process and regularly during use.
 If you can, drain a ½ cup of the oil and look at it periodically.
 When it starts getting discolored or has an odor, it is past time to change it.

-Q13: Is there a temperature range on a pump?
+Q13: Is there a temperature range on the vacuum pumps?
 Ours run in a closed room, which gets pretty hot.

-A: While each pump is different, about 158F (70c) is as hot as you want to get.
+A: While each vacuum pump is different, about 158F (70c) is as hot as you want to get.
 Always try to keep it cool.
-Any pump’s natural enemy is heat.
-Your pump should have a supply of fresh air.
-If it is enclosed, use a fan for cooling.
-If you can, install the pump in an area with open air.
-The heat will lower the viscosity of your oil, hindering its ability to pull a good vacuum.
-If your vacuum pump doesn’t pull a good vacuum, things can deteriorate rapidly.
+Any pump’s natural enemy is heated and should have a supply of fresh air.
+If it is enclosed, use a fan for cooling otherwise try to install it in an area with open air.
+The high heat will lower the viscosity of your oil, hindering its ability to pull a good vacuum.
+If your vacuum pumps don’t pull a good vacuum, things can deteriorate rapidly.

-Q14: Some people swear the Edwards E2M30/28 is the best pump ever, while other say the same thing about The Alcatel 2021-series.
+Q14: Some people swear the Edwards E2M30/28 is the best pump ever, while others say the same thing about The Alcatel 2021-series.
 What is the real story?

-A: Answer is that both are excellent pumps.
-Both have comparable ultimate vacuum.
+A: The answer is that both are excellent vacuum pumps.
+Both have a comparable ultimate vacuum.
 The difference is the Edwards displaces 8 CFM more air, meaning it will obtain its ultimate vacuum sooner.
-However, that is only if the intake line is not restricted, which it is on most vacuum ovens.
-Because the intake track on the vacuum oven usually cannot flow the same amount of air as the Edwards pump, the real useable CFM of the pump is restricted down to close to that of the Alcatel pump.
-This means both pumps will do a comparable job.
-So, the Edwards owners think their pumps work great, which they do, while the Alcatel owner has a pump doing a comparable job.
+However, that is only if the intake line is not restricted, which is on most vacuum ovens.
+Because the intake tract on the vacuum oven usually cannot flow the same amount of air as the Edwards vacuum pumps, the real useable CFM is restricted down to close to that of the Alcatel pump.
+This means both vacuum pumps will do a comparable job.
+So, the Edwards owners think their vacuum pumps work great, which they do, while the Alcatel owner has vacuum pumps doing a comparable job.
 One last thing to consider, because the Alcatel is a smaller pump it does cost less, meaning the Alcatel is a better value.

-A: When air is traveling toward your pump, as it is when you are evacuating a chamber or an oven, it is darn near impossible for anything to go the opposite direction.
+A: When air is traveling while vac pumping, as it is when you are evacuating a chamber or an oven, it is darn near impossible for anything to go the opposite direction.
 However, after the chamber ( or oven ) is evacuated, your system is in what is called the ‘molecular flow’ range.
-This just means that there is so little air flow left in the system that the remaining molecules could conceivably flow either direction.
-The reason this is a potential problem is that oil molecules could float ‘upstream’ from your pump all the way up into your chamber / oven, contaminating whatever is inside.
+This just means that there is low airflow left in the system that the remaining molecules could conceivably flow rate either direction.
+The reason this is a potential problem is that oil molecules could float ‘upstream’ from your pump all the way up into your chamber/oven, contaminating whatever is inside.